john-itcsolutions/cheirrs/README.md

      Alternatively you could edit "dbase_setup_1.sh" to reflect your own database and its set of schemata, and place copies of your .sql schema backups in the parent directory of the cloned "cheirrs" directory.
 The above scripts will then work for you.
+It is suggested to also edit the "create_users.sql" file in the cheirrs root directory to suite your own needs.
+Note as the code stands you do require a superuser 'gmu'.

 `./dbase_setup_1.sh`